MrBananaPants/CamAlert/README.md

     <img src="media/Screenshot notification.png" height="125"/>
 </div>

+In the future when the app is complete without bugs, the app might become universal for all types of listings (so not just for analog cameras).
+Users will have to choice to use their own category of listings they want notifications for.
+The app will most likely also change names when this happens.
 # Features
 - Background check for new listings every 60 seconds
 - Sends system notification with listing title if it finds a new listing